-Instructor: Mrs. Morgan Edwards and Mr. Scott Shaver
+Instructor: Mrs. Taylor Morris and Mr. Clint Crisp

 Veterinary and Animal Science - In our animal science program students learn responsibility for small animals and large animals.
 Small animal class covers how to properly take care of companion animals such as dogs, cats, and rabbits, and reptiles.
 Our Large animal class consist of learning how to care for farm animals such as cows, horses, pigs and chickens.
 After completion of these two classes students have to opportunity to take the Vet science course, in this course students not only learn how to diagnose animal diseases and treatments but how vet offices are successfully run.